learn-co-curriculum/react-hooks-components-basics-lab/README.md

 source files shouldn't need any alterations.

 Begin with `npm install`.
 Examine what is rendering in the browser with `npm start`.
-Work on getting the app to match the screenshot above.
-Then, run `learn test` or `npm test` to check your work.
+To start, work on getting the app to match the screenshot above.
+Then, open up a second terminal (open to the same directory), and run `learn test` or `npm test` to check your work.

 ## Deliverables